sharontherese/latin-mass-wedding/content/post/make-wedding-more-traditional/index.md

 ---

-For couples who will have a Novus Ordo wedding but Want to make the ceremonies as traditional as possible, here are several suggestions.
+For couples who will have a Novus Ordo wedding but want to make the ceremonies as traditional as possible, here are several suggestions.

 Note: These are suggestions.
-The final decision may rest with the priest celebrating the Mass, and parish staff supporting weddings, such as the coordinator and the choir director.
+The final decision may rest with the priest celebrating the Mass, and parish staff supporting weddings, such as the wedding coordinator and the choir director.

 # Mass Readings

 You may be given a list or a booklet of reading options for the wedding Mass.
-The following readings options are the same as the votive Mass Missa pro sponso et sponsa:
+The following readings options are the same as the votive Mass _Missa pro sponso et sponsa_:

-## Responsorial Psalm (NO) / Tract (TLM): Psalm 127:4-6 (RSV-CE 128)
+## Responsorial Psalm (Novus Ordo) / Tract (Traditional Latin Mass): Psalm 127:4-6 (RSV-CE 128)

 Behold thus shall the man be blessed that feareth the Lord.
 May the Lord bless thee out of Sion; and mayest thou see the good things of Jerusalem all the days of thy life.
 And mayest thou see thy children’s children: peace upon Israel.

 ## Second Readings (NO) / Epistle (TLM): Ephesians 5:25-32

-_Note: In the NO reading option, the first three lines starting, "Wives, be submissive to your husbands," are omitted.
+_Note: In the NO reading option, the first three lines starting, "Wives, be submissive to your husbands," are omitted._

 Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
 Even so husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no man ever hates his own flesh, but nourishes and cherishes it, as Christ does the church, because we are members of his body.
 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.”
 This mystery is a profound one, and I am saying that it refers to Christ and the church; however, let each one of you love his wife as himself, and let the wife see that she respects her husband.